Monitoring Cloud Foundry and VMware Tanzu (formerly know as Pivotal Cloud Foundry)

 Monitoring BOSH agent, Gorouter and other important processes

-Note: The Instana Microservices Application Monitoring for VMware Tanzu tile version 1.168.x and above is required to access this functionality.
+To access this functionality, you require the Instana Microservices Application Monitoring for VMware Tanzu tile version 1.168.x and later.

 Instana automatically monitors out-of-the-box CPU, memory, and file descriptor consumption of notable processes in the Cloud Foundry and Kubernetes control plane, specifically: